 - Make the filling: In a large bowl, toss the huckleberries with the sugar, tapioca, lemon juice, lemon zest, and cinnamon, if using.
 Let this sit for 20-30 minutes so the tapioca can soften before adding to your pie crust.

 - Fill pie crust: I like to brush the bottom of my pie crust with some of my egg wash before filling it as extra protection against it getting soggy from the filling.
 Dump your huckleberry filling mixture into the pie crust, then dot with small pieces of butter on top.
-Cover with a top crust (or wait and add a streusel topping after the first 20 minutes of baking, if you decide to take that approach) and tuck the edges under.
+Cover with a either a flat top crust or lattice pie crust (or wait and add a streusel topping after the first 20 minutes of baking, if you decide to take that approach) and tuck the edges under.
 Crimp the crust for a decorative finish and brush the crust with the remaining egg wash before sprinkling it with a little coarse or granulated sugar and sticking the pie in the oven.

 - Bake: Bake the pie for 20 minutes at 425 degrees F, then decrease the oven temperature to 375 degrees F without opening the oven door.
 Continue to bake for another 30-35 minutes until the filling is bubbly and the pie crust is golden brown.
 You may need to check the pie and cover the edges with a protective foil shield if it is browning too quickly.
 If using a streusel topping instead of a top crust, add that after the first 20 minutes when you decrease the oven temperature.